lsolbach/TemplateEngine/README.md

 Template Engine
 ===============

-The soulspace.org TemplateEngine is as you might have guessed a template engine written in Java.
+The soulspace.org TemplateEngine is a template engine written in Java (as you might have guessed).
 It consists of a template language and an engine for processing the language and transforming and emitting texts.

 Features:
 ---------